Black Bean Protein Brownies

 The Dry Ingredients

-In a separate small bowl, you can simply blend together the flour, baking powder and salt.
+In a separate small bowl, you can simply blend together the flour, baking powder, and salt.
 I just used a fork to blend it and it’s a very small amount so you can keep it very basic here.
 If you want a gluten-free product, that’s so easy if you just use a simple gluten-free flour blend.
 I love Bob’s Red Mill and use it even for flour-based recipes like these chocolate chip pumpkin muffins which turned out absolutely incredibly.
-I also make these year-round because….pumpkin is so healthy, delicious and easy to use because it comes in a can, too!
+I also make these year-round because pumpkin is so healthy, delicious, and easy to use- it comes in a can, too!

 The Details

-Finally, you’ll just add the dry to the wet, blend it up for a few minutes, add in those chocolate chips and you’re ready to bake the brownies.
-I used 1/2 cup of chocolate chips but you have options.
-Add less – a 1/4 cup instead – or more, even up to 3/4 or 1 whole cup.
-You could also eliminate them completely.
-It’s up to you!
-I will say that these brownies are very chocolatey and decadent so I felt that 1/2 cup was about perfect.
-If anything, I may go with 1/3 cup in the future.
+Finally, add the dry ingredients to the wet mixture, blend for a few minutes, and toss in those chocolate chips.
+I used 1/2 cup of chocolate chips, but you’ve got options.
+Add less—say, 1/4 cup—or more, up to 3/4 or even a full cup.
+You could also skip them entirely; it’s up to you!
+These brownies are very chocolatey and decadent, so I found that 1/2 cup was just about perfect.
+If anything, I might go with 1/3 cup next time.

 I’m so proud of this recipe.
 If you try it, please leave a comment – it’s so good!